Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 *   isn't in another [Homebrew tap](https://github.com/Homebrew)
 *   isn't already waiting to be merged (check the [issue tracker](http://github.com/Homebrew/homebrew/issues))
 *   is still supported by upstream
-*   has a stable, tagged version (i.e. not just a GitHub repository with no versions)
+*   has a stable, tagged version (i.e. not just a GitHub repository with no versions).
+See [Interesting-Taps-&-Branches](Interesting-Taps-&-Branches.md) for where pre-release and head-only versions belong.

 Make sure you search thoroughly (all aliases!).
 We don’t want you to waste your time.